 - the student must not have any issues that would prevent aid from disbursing, such as failing Satisfactory Academic Progress, or any PRISM Service Indicators that block aid disbursement

 - the student must be enrolled for the minimum credits required for the respective aid program (at least 6 credits are required for most aid types)

 The UW Colleges Student Financial Aid Office will notify students eligible for a book line of credit via email.
-Emails will be produced beginning several weeks prior to the start of each semester and generated through the first week of classes as additional students become eligible.
+Emails will be produced beginning three weeks prior to the start of each semester and generated through the first week of classes as additional students become eligible.
 Students should follow the instructions provided to ensure books are obtained in a timely matter and by the processing deadline.
 All pertinent information will be included in the email to students.

 Federal Supplemental Educational Opportunity Grant (FSEOG)